koljareuter/Website/_pages/about.md

 ---

 I am a Master's student in Physics at [Your University], focusing on galaxy evolution and AGN feedback.
-My research combines observational spectroscopy and simulations to understand the interplay between SMBHs and star formation.
+My research focusses on observational spectroscopy and tries to investigate the interplay between AGNs and galaxy evolution.
+To achieve this goal i have worked with the MaNGA-, as well as the KMOS3D-Sample and combined in depth-studies of single galaxies, as well as statistical approaches of hundreds of galaxies.

 [Download CV (PDF)](/files/cv.pdf)